 It is the first day testing three different systems together.
 There is excitement in the air in anticipation to see data flow from one system to the next.
-The schedule timeline is filled out, the plan is in place, test data has been created, and those involved are ready to go.
+The scheduled timeline is filled out, the plan is in place, test data has been created, and those involved are ready to go.

 You are the team lead and are sure the integration test plan should be easy to execute.
 But soon you start to notice deviations from the plan.